 - Log in to your Binance account: Start by logging into your Binance account.
 If you don’t have an account, create one and ensure you have completed the necessary security checks and verifications.

-- Enter your Staking Amount: Input the amount of ETH you want to stake.
-Remember, the more you stake, the higher your rewards.
+- Enter your Staking Amount: Input the amount of ETH you want to stake, or choose “Max”.

 If you´re not already signed up for the Binance exchange, you can use our referral code to receive a 20% discount on trading fees.